grahamedwards/grahamedwards.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an NSF Astronomy & Astrophysics Postdoctoral Fellow at Dartmouth College.
+I am an NSF Astronomy & Astrophysics Postdoctoral Fellow at Dartmouth College and a lecturer in Dartmouth's Department of Physics & Astronomy for the Fall 2023 term.

 My research spans the fields of cosmochemistry, isotope geochemistry, and geochronology.